RochuOfficial/OpenAiAssistant/README.md

     ```

 3. **Set up your environment variables:**
-    - Create a `.env` file in the root directory of the project.
+    - A `template.env` file is included in the repository to help you set up your local environment variables.
+Copy this file to create a `.env` file:
+      ```bash
+      cp template.env .env
+      ```
-    - Add your OpenAI API key and system prompt to the `.env` file:
+    - In the `.env` file, fill in your OpenAI API key and system prompt:
       ```
       OPENAI_API_KEY=your_openai_api_key_here
       SYSTEM_PROMPT="Your custom system prompt here"